Ortus-Solutions/RabbitSDK/README.md

 * **autoAcknowledge** - Automatically ackowledge each message as processed
 * **prefetch** - Number of messages this consumer should fetch at once.
 0 for unlimited

+Here is an example of using ad-hoc closures to handle messages and errors:
 ```js
 var channel = rabbitClient
 		.startConsumer(